raban2/Inventory-Management-System/README.md

-# Words App
+# Inventory Management System

-This folder contains the source code for the Words app codelab.
+This folder contains the source code for the Inventory Management System.

 # Introduction
-Words app allows you to select a letter and use Intents to navigate to an Activity that presents a number of words starting with that letter.
-Each word can be looked up via a web search.
+The Inventory Management System is designed to help businesses keep track of their inventory efficiently.
+It provides functionalities for managing products, categories, suppliers, and orders.
+Users can add, update, delete, and search for products, view product details, manage suppliers, and track orders.

-Words app contains a scrollable list of 26 letters A to Z in a RecyclerView.
-The orientation of the RecyclerView can be changed between a vertical list or a grid of items.
+The system includes features such as:

-The app demonstrates the use of Intents in two ways:
+* Product Management: Add, update, delete, and search for products.
+View product details including quantity, price, and category.
-* to navigate inside an app by specifying an explicit destination, and,
+* Supplier Management: Add, update, delete, and search for suppliers.
-* allowing Android to service the Intent using the apps and resources present on the device.
+* Order Management: Track orders placed by customers.

 # Pre-requisites
-* Experience with Kotlin syntax.
+* Experience with Java swing.
-* Able to create an Activity.
+* Understanding of Eclipse or any IDE.
-* Able to create a RecyclerView and supply it with data.
+* Knowledge of database management.

 # Getting Started
-1. Install Android Studio, if you don't already have it.
+1. Install Eclipse, if you don't already have it.
-2. Download the sample.
+2. Download the source code and import it in Eclipse and Database
-3. Import the sample into Android Studio.
+3. Add Dependencies ie. Tomcat and sqlConnector jar files to the project
-4. Build and run the sample.
+4. Finally,run as java Application!

 # Demo of App